canonical/snapcraft/docs/explanation/remote-build.rst

 have a concept of a ``build-for`` architecture.

 The legacy remote builder accepts ``--build-on`` and ``--build-for``.
-Since developers are typically interested in the ``build-for`` or a snap, snapcraft converts the ``--build-for`` for to ``--build-on``.
+Since developers are typically interested in the ``build-for`` of a snap, snapcraft converts the ``--build-for`` to ``--build-on``.

 These parameters are not mutually exclusive and ``--build-for`` takes precedence over ``--build-on``.

 Both of these parameters accept a comma-separated list of architectures.
-Snapcraft will request builds to occur on each specified architecture..
+Snapcraft will request builds to occur on each specified architecture.

 Project architectures
 *********************